juancumbeq/platzi-responsive-design-mobile-first/README.md

 ## What did I learn through this course:

-  - Analyzing the architecture of your project starting from a wireframe
+  - How to analyze the architecture of a project starting from a wireframe.
+  - How to use the BEM architecture in a project.
-  - Applying styles for each breakpoint
+  - Apply styles for each breakpoint.
-  - Evaluating the quality of your design with Lighthouse
+  - Evaluate the quality of the design with Lighthouse.

 <br>